 - No feedback: No feedback is shown.

-The test mode browser is an add-on that 'locks down' a student's computer while the student is taking a test.
+The Test Mode Browser is an add-on that 'locks down' a student's computer while the student is taking a test.
 Using this option, students cannot open any other browser windows or applications.
 The students must remain in test mode until they finish the test.
-The test mode browser is designed for a computer lab setting (i.e.: Windows or Mac OS) and will not function on mobile devices.
+Read more about the Test Mode Browser in this dedicated article.